A PLACE TO CONNECT

 Our communication strategy will include:

-- Comprehensive questionnaire provided to families, twice per year
+- Comprehensive questionnaire provided to families once per year

 - Use of the YMCA Open Line feedback portal by families to provide ratings of program quality

 - Encourage in-person meetings with parent councils once per year to gain feedback.

 SCHOOL’S OUT DAY CAMPS

-Included with the registration fees for our Before and After School program is two free registrations for our popular School’s Out Day Camps.
-This program will be offered at the YMCA of Regina, depending on planned activities.
+Included with your fees are 2 FREE registrations to our School’s Out Day Camps!
+These camps are offered at the YMCA of Regina, depending on planned activities.
 Pre-registration for these sessions will be required as spaces are limited.
-Hot lunches that include 4 food groups and afternoon snack with 2 food groups are included.
+Hot lunches that include 4 food groups and afternoon snacks with 2 food groups are included.

 Our School’s Out Day Camps are offered on all individual professional development days and weekday school holidays.
 Camp time runs from 7:00 am to 6:00 pm and children will participate in a variety of activities including but not limited to arts, crafts, sports, team building activities, out trips, swimming (may vary by location), and leadership development.